elidub/equiv-neural-rendering/blogpost.md

 In this section we describe the novel contributions of our research.

-- We introduce a method to generate training data for the equivariant neural rendering models (section 3.1).
+- We introduce a method to generate training data for the equivariant neural rendering models ([Section 3.1](#31-datasets)).

-- We introduce a model that has been trained on translations and a model that has been trained on roto-translations (section 3.2).
+- We introduce a model that has been trained on translations and a model that has been trained on roto-translations ([Section 3.2](#32-extending-the-model)).
 This part constitutes the main contribution of our research.

 ### 3.1 Datasets